-Fall means weaning time for many producers.
-While temperatures may not feel like fall for a few more months, it is time to think about your management strategy or preconditioning program this fall.
-The weaning period is a critical time and without proper planning can set that calf behind for the rest of its lifetime.
-A good weaning or receiving program should include a health plan, nutrition plan, and a plan to adjust calves to new surroundings.
-However, there is not one size fits all approach to a good preconditioning program
+As we enter the fall months, weaning time is at hand for most spring calving herds.
+This is the exciting time of year when producers are able to reap the benefits of a year's worth of work and planning.
+The weaning period is a critical time in that calf's life, and without proper planning can set that calf behind for the rest of its lifetime.
+A weaning or receiving program should include a health plan, nutrition plan, and a plan to adjust calves to new surroundings.